-A clear jet core is evident when comparing spatiotemporal mean LLJ and non-LLJ profiles normalized by each profile's respective wind speed maximum (Figure 2).
-The spatiotemporal mean LLJ core wind speed computed using wind speed values across each vertical layer for all hours from all grid cells is approximately 9.55 ms-1 and is centered at about 183 m a.g.l.
-Approximately 96% of LLJs exhibit jet core wind speeds of 3-25 ms-1 and are thus likely to be associated with normal wind turbine operation.
-Over the analysis period of six months there is evidence of a LLJ in one or more grid cells on nearly 98% of nights (between 8pm-6am local time) and nearly 65% of LLJs occur at night.
-Daytime LLJs are more frequent in the winter months (December - February).
-Approximately 40% of winter LLJs occur during daytime hours as compared to 30% during spring (March - May).
+- A clear jet core is evident when comparing spatiotemporal mean LLJ and non-LLJ profiles normalized by each profile's respective wind speed maximum (Figure 2).
+The spatiotemporal mean core wind speed computed using all hours from all grid cells of the LLJ is approximately 9.55 ms-1 and is centered at about 183 m a.g.l.
+Approximately 96% of LLJ exhibit jet core wind speeds of 3-25 ms-1 and are thus likely to be associated with normal wind turbine operation.
+Over the analysis period of six months there is evidence of a LLJ in one or more grid cells on nearly 98% of nights (between 8pm-6am local time) and nearly 65% of LLJ occur at night.
+Daytime - 165 LLJ are more frequent in the winter months (December February).
+Approximately 40% of winter LLJ occur during daytime hours as compared to 30% during spring (March - May).

-Fig 2. - Mean wind speed profiles during all hours identified as exhibiting LLJs and those without (non-LLJ).
-These profiles are computed for all hourly profiles (in the entire time domain from December 2007 to May 2008) from all grid cells and each profile is normalized by the maximum wind speed after compositing.
+Fig 2. - Mean wind speed profiles during hour identified as exhibiting LLJ and those without (non-LLJ).
+These profiles are computed for all hourly profiles from all grid cells and each profile is normalized by the maximum wind speed after compositing.
 The LLJ detection algorithm uses a variable threshold of 20%.
 Both mean wind speed profiles are plotted against the temporally and spatially averaged mean height of each vertical level (♦).

-Thirty-percent of LLJs are evident only in individual hours, but 4% have a duration of > 10 hours (Figure 3(a)).
-The modal value of LLJ height in the vertical window considered is between 100-150 m a.g.l. (the upper extent of the nominal rotor plane), and approximately 39% of LLJs have a wind speed maximum within the nominal rotor plane of 50-150 m (Figure 3(b)).
+Thirty-percent of LLJ are evident only in individual hours, but 4% have a duration of > 10 hours (Figure 3(a)).
+The modal value of LLJ height is between 100-150 m a.g.l. (the upper extent of the nominal rotor plane), and approximately 39% of LLJ have a wind speed maximum within the nominal rotor plane of 50-150 m (Figure 3(b)).

-Fig 3. - Probability distributions from a domain-wide sample of all hourly realizations (n=4392) of vertical LLJ wind speed (WS) profiles for: (a) LLJ duration; (b) Height of the jet core.
+Fig 3. - Probability distributions from a domain-wide sample of all hourly realizations (n=4392) of vertical LLJ WS profiles for: (a) LLJ duration; (b) Height of the jet core.
 Note that LLJ with durations of over 20 hours were identified, but the distribution is truncated at 20 hours for legibility.